snakehead007/localhosted-invoice-administration/CONTRIBUTING.md

 If you want to help create, fix or review the code.
 Thanks!

-contact me at my e-mail "snakehead007@pm.me" and tell when what and why you want to contribute.
+Contact me at my e-mail "snakehead007@pm.me" and tell when what and why you want to contribute.

+Or contact me with any kind of other question regarding this repository

+##### State of current code:

+All functions and files are created with their Dutch name.
+The views engine currenlty is 'jade', which is an outdated version of 'pug' All files are written in jade, having no issue. but needs a rewrite to pug files.